 You are creating a trust for the benefit of your family, so you have reassurance you’ve provided them with financial security should something happen to you.
 However, you have to choose a person to handle the trust so that it’s properly managed.
 Making that decision is a big responsibility, and sometimes it isn’t easy to choose the right person to make sure the trust is implemented according to your wishes.

-Options to Consider When Naming a Successor Trustee to a Family Trust
+Options to Consider When Naming a Trustee or Successor Trustee to a Family Trust

 There are many people you can name as a trustee.
-Here are some people to consider when making that determination:
+Here are some people to consider when naming a trustee:

 - A relative or close friend.
 You may want to name a loved one or someone close to you as your trustee because you trust them.
 You believe that they love you as you love them, you may feel confident that your trust will be implemented properly.